microsoft/AzureTRE/docs/quickstart.md

 ### Access the AzureTRE deployment

-Do get the AzureTRE URL run the following command:
+To get the AzureTRE URL run the following command:

 ```cmd
 terraform output azure_tre_fqdn